 Now on to the recipe.
 This appetizer was inspired and adapted from the Deliciously Ella's cookbook.
 If you have not gotten a chance to get your hands on a copy, YOU MUST!
 It's such a good reference for nourishing vegan recipes.
 I love it.

-- 1 1/2 tsp brown rice syrup or honey
+1 1/2 teaspoon brown rice syrup or honey

 Preheat the oven to 425 F.